Nodin Cutfeet on stage, presenting at an MIT Solve event.

 Awards & Accolades

-The recognition I’ve received for my work on Waniskâw has opened doors to new collaborations and mentorship, helping me grow as both an innovator and a leader.
+The recognition I’ve received for work on Waniskâw has supported new collaborations and mentorship opportunities, contributing to my development as a designer and project lead.

 Waniskâw Foundation